The Bayesian Analysis of Complex, High-Dimensional Models: Can It Be CODA?: The White Noise Model and Bayesian Plug-In Property

 Thus, any Bayesian estimator will fail to achieve optimal rates on some pairs $(\bg,\bb)$.
 These pairs are not unusual.
-Actually they are pretty `typical' members of $\ell_2\times\mathcal{B}_\alpha$.
-In fact, for any Bayesian estimator $\widehat\bb$ and for almost all $\bb$ with respect to the distribution with independent uniform coordinates on $\mathcal{B}_\alpha$, there is a $\bg$ such that $\ga\!(\widehat\bb)$ is inconsistent and asymptotically biased, as in the theorem.
+Actually they are pretty ``typical'' members of $\ell_2\times\mathcal{B}_\alpha$.
+In fact, for any Bayesian estimator $\widehat\bb$ and for almost all $\bb$ with respect to the distribution with independent uniform coordinates on $\mathcal{B}_\alpha $, there is a $\bg$ such that $\ga(\widehat\bb)$ is inconsistent and asymptotically biased, as in the theorem.
 Formally, let $\mu$ be a probability measure such that the $\bt_i$ are independent and uniformly distributed on $[-i^{-\alpha},i^{-\alpha}]$.
 Then, for any sequence of Bayesian estimators, $\{{\widehat\bb}_n\}$,

 for some $M > 0$.
-This statement follows from the proof of the theorem, noting that $\mu\left\{|b_i| > i^{-\alpha}/2\right\} > 1/2$.
+This statement follows from the proof of the Theorem~\ref{th4.3}, noting that $\mu \{|b_i| > i^{-\alpha}/2 \} > 1/2$.

-What makes the pairs that yield inconsistent estimators special, is only that the sequences $\bt_1, \bt_2, \dots$ and $\ga_1, \ga_2, \ldots$ are non-ergodic.
-Each of them have a non-trivial auto-correlation function, and the two auto-correlation functions are similar (see Appendix~\ref{correlation}).
-The prior suggests that such pairs are unlikely, and therefore, that the biases of the estimators of each component cancel each other out.
-If the prior distribution represents a real physical phenomenon, this exact cancelation is reasonable to assume, by the law of large numbers, and the statistician should not worry about it.
+What makes the pairs that yield inconsistent estimators special, is only that the sequences $\bt_1, \bt_2, \ldots$ and $\ga_1, \ga_2, \ldots$ are nonergodic.
+Each of them has a nontrivial autocorrelation function, and the two autocorrelation functions are similar (see Appendix~\ref{correlation}).
+The prior suggests that such pairs are unlikely and, therefore, that the biases of the estimators of each component cancel each other out.
+If the prior distribution represents a real physical phenomenon, this exact cancelation might be reasonable to assume, by the law of large numbers, and the statistician should not worry about it.
 If, on the other hand, the prior is a way to express ignorance or subjective belief, then the analyst should worry about these small biases.
 This is particularly true if the only reason for assuming that these small biases are not going to accumulate is mathematical convenience.
 Indeed, in high-dimensional spaces, auto-correlation functions may be complex, with unknown neighborhood structures which are completely hidden from the analyst.